dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 IceVision supports hundreds of high-quality pre-trained models from [Torchvision](https://github.com/pytorch/vision), Open MMLab's [MMDetection](https://github.com/open-mmlab/mmdetection), Ultralytic's [YOLOv5](https://github.com/ultralytics/yolov5) and Ross Wightman's [EfficientDet](https://github.com/rwightman/efficientdet-pytorch).

 Depending on your preference, you may choose the model and backbone from these libraries.
-In this post I will choose the [VarifocalNet](https://arxiv.org/abs/2008.13367) (VFNet) model from MMDetection which can be accomplished with
+In this post I will choose the [VarifocalNet](https://arxiv.org/abs/2008.13367) (VFNet) model from MMDetection which can be accomplished with:

 ```python
 model_type = models.mmdet.vfnet